meritt/phpunit-tmbundle/README.markdown

 Contains the following commands specific:

-* Run test - run PHPUnit tests from current project
+* Run test - run PHPUnit test for the current file
-* Show Code-Coverage - open the code-coverage html file

 Prerequisites
 =============